jaeyk/digital_data_collection_workshop/A_syllabus.md

   - Lead instructor: Kuipers
   - Style: Lecture
   - Description: introduction to techniques of pdf-scraping; where to look for documents; how to know what to pre-process by hand; identifying recurring patterns in text to exploit for data wrangling; parallel processing
-  - R Packages: tesseract, magick, zoo, parallel
+  - R Packages: tesseract, magick, zoo, parallel, pdftools
   - References:
     - Mock, [Bear and pdftools](https://themockup.blog/posts/2020-04-03-beer-and-pdftools-a-vignette/)